 (3) Because of its ownership interest in Summit Investments, ECP is entitled to elect five directors of Summit Investments.
-In addition, Mr. Delaney (who is a vice president of Energy Capital Partners), Mr. Labbat (who is a partner of Energy Capital Partners), Mr. Lane (who is a partner of Energy Capital Partners), Mr. Rogan (who is a principal of Energy Capital Partners) and Mr. Spinner (who is a principal of Energy Capital Partners) are each directors of our General Partner.
+In addition, Mr. Delaney (who is a principal of Energy Capital Partners), Mr. Labbat (who is a partner of Energy Capital Partners), Mr. Lane (who is a partner of Energy Capital Partners), Mr. Rogan (who is a principal of Energy Capital Partners) and Mr. Spinner (who is a principal of Energy Capital Partners) are each directors of our General Partner.
 Neither Mr. Delaney, Mr. Labbat, Mr. Lane, Mr. Rogan nor Mr. Spinner are deemed to beneficially own, and they disclaim beneficial ownership of, any common units held by our General Partner, Summit Investments or SMP Holdings.

-(4) SMP Holdings owns 100% of our General Partner and 35.4% of our outstanding common units.
-Given its ownership interest in Summit Investments, ECP may be deemed to indirectly beneficially own all of the common units held by SMP Holdings as of February 16, 2018.
-In January 2017, SMP Holdings sold 4,000,000 common units in a public underwritten secondary offering.
+(4) SMP Holdings owns 100% of our General Partner and 35.2% of our outstanding common units.
+Upon closing of the Equity Restructuring, Summit Investments will be deemed to be the beneficial owner of the 8,750,000 common units that SMP Holdings will receive.
+Given its ownership interest in Summit Investments, ECP may be deemed to indirectly beneficially own all of the common units held by SMP Holdings as of February 13, 2019.

-(5) The address for this person or entity is 11943 El Camino Real, Suite 220, San Diego, California 92130.

-- (6) Energy Capital Partners II, LP and certain of its parallel funds (collectively, the "SMLP Holdings Owners") collectively hold all of the membership interests in SMLP Holdings, LLC ("SMLP Holdings").
+- (5) The address for this person or entity is 11943 El Camino Real, Suite 220, San Diego, California 92130.
+(6) Energy Capital Partners II, LP and certain of its parallel funds (collectively, the "SMLP Holdings Owners") collectively hold all of the membership interests in SMLP Holdings, LLC ("SMLP Holdings").
 ECP II indirectly controls the SMLP Holdings Owners.
-Accordingly, ECP II and the SMLP Holdings Owners may be deemed to indirectly beneficially own all of the common units held by SMLP Holdings. - (7) The address for this person or entity is One Maritime Plaza, Suite 2020, San Francisco, California 94111. - (8) The address for this person or entity is Two World Financial Center, 225 Liberty Street, New York, New York 10281. - (9) The address for this person or entity is 51 John F. Kennedy Parkway, Suite 200, Short Hills, New Jersey 07078. - (10) Includes common units which the individuals have the right to acquire upon vesting of phantom units, where the units are issuable as of February 16, 2018 or within 60 days thereafter.
+Accordingly, ECP II and the SMLP Holdings Owners may be deemed to indirectly beneficially own all of the common units held by SMLP Holdings. - (7) The address for this person or entity is One Maritime Plaza, Suite 2020, San Francisco, California 94111. - (8) The address for this person or entity is Two World Financial Center, 225 Liberty Street, New York, New York 10281. - (9) The address for this person or entity is 51 John F. Kennedy Parkway, Suite 200, Short Hills, New Jersey 07078. - (10) Includes common units which the individuals have the right to acquire upon vesting of phantom units, where the units are issuable as of February 13, 2019 or within 60 days thereafter.
 Such units are deemed to be outstanding in calculating the percentage ownership of such individual (and all directors and officers as a group), but are not deemed to be outstanding as to any other person. - (11) Excludes vested units for which receipt has been deferred into our Deferred Compensation Plan. - (12) Includes 20,000 common units held by Lane Ventures LLC ("Lane Ventures").
 Two of Mr. Lane's estate planning trusts collectively own a majority of the membership interests in Lane Ventures and as a result, Mr. Lane may be deemed to indirectly beneficially own the common units held by Lane Ventures. - (13) The address for this person or entity is 1000 Louisiana, Suite 5200, Houston, Texas 77002. - (14) The address for this person or entity is 6803 Tucson Way, Centennial, CO 80112.